SiderealDay/AutoHotKey/README.md

 - If you are using mouse keys, like MB4, to toggle or hold down your AHK macro, you need to unbind any action from those mouse keys in your mouse software, and revert their binds to "Generic", or "Back" and "Forward".

-- If the AHK macro is still not working, run it as Admin.

-- Please check that you are using the latest updated macro.
 </p></details>

 ------